 - Receiving the grant occurs only once.

-- Only Australia citizens can apply.
+- Only Australia citizens or permanent residents can apply.

 - Natural people can apply, not a company or trust.